hmajid2301/blog/content/posts/2023-03-20--how-to-create-new-posts-on-hugo-using-archetypes-/index.md

 ---
 title: How to Create New Posts on Hugo Using Archetypes
 date: 2023-03-20
 canonicalURL: https://haseebmajid.dev/posts/2023-03-20--how-to-create-new-posts-on-hugo-using-archetypes-
 tags:
   - hugo
   - automation
+cover:
+  image: images/cover.png
 ---

 In this post, I will go over how you can use Hugo's archetypes to quickly create new posts.